JeanCarlosSC/JeanCarlosSC/README.md

 <br>

 <p>
   Welcome to my GitHub!
-I'm Jean Carlos, a <b>Junior developer engineer</b> with focus on desktop applications (with Kotlin and Java) and web sites or applications (javascript, html, css) with knowledge of React, Git, GitHub.
+I'm Jean Carlos, a <b>Junior developer engineer</b> with focus on <i>desktop applications</i> (with Kotlin and Java) and <i>web sites or applications</i> (javascript, html, css) with knowledge of React, Git, GitHub.
 Self-taught systems engineer with a good level of English. 💻💻
 </p>

 <h3> ⚡ Relevant achievement</h3>